junxit/us-congress-bills-114/bill.md

     - **(C)** To provide services or work performed in support of the activities described under subparagraph (A) or (B).
   - **(4)** *Credits; availability of funds*
     - **(A)** *Credits* In addition to any funds otherwise appropriated, the Fund shall be credited with all reimbursements, advances, or refunds or recoveries relating to information technology or services provided through the Fund.
-    - **(B)** *Availability of funds* Amounts deposited, credited, or otherwise made available to the Fund shall be available, as provided in appropriations Acts, until expended for the purposes described in paragraph (3).
+    - **(B)** *Availability of funds* Amounts deposited, credited, or otherwise made available to the Fund shall be available until expended and without further appropriation for the purposes described in paragraph (3).
   - **(5)** *Reimbursement*
     - **(A)** *Payment by agency* For a product or service developed under paragraph (3), the head of an agency that uses such product or service shall pay an amount fixed by the Administrator of General Services in accordance with this subsection.
     - **(B)** *Reimbursement by agency* The head of an agency shall reimburse the Fund for any transfer made under paragraph (3)(A) in accordance with the terms established in the written agreement described in paragraph (6).
 Notwithstanding any other provision of law, an agency may make a reimbursement required by this subparagraph from any appropriation available for information technology activities.
 An obligation to make a payment under an agreement described in paragraph (6) in a future fiscal year shall be recorded pursuant to section 1501 of title 31, United States Code, in the fiscal year in which the payment is due.